Tengmingn/AMP/README.md

 This repository contains the official PyTorch implementation of **AMP**, a framework designed for high-accuracy urban tree canopy mapping using weakly supervised sparse annotations.
 By integrating wavelet-enhanced adaptation with foundation models (DINOv2), our method effectively captures fine-grained spatial details in complex urban environments.

 ![Method Overview](./assets/Method.png)
-*Figure 1: The overall architecture of the proposed AMP framework.*

 ---
 ## 📷 Result Display
 ![Method Overview](./assets/comparison_UTC.png)
-*Figure 2: Qualitative results of different methods on the test set of the UTC dataset.
-Methods marked with * indicate fully supervised approaches.*
 ---

 ## 🛠️ Installation & Training & Inference